MadhuraBelsare1/card-developer/docs/gettingstarted/validate-apis-in-sandbox.md

 ### Validate APIs in the Sandbox
-The following steps must be completed prior to generating an API call in the sandbox environment as the process for testing APIs requires access to an app.
+The following steps must be completed prior to generating an API call in the sandbox environment as the process for testing APIs requires access to API Key.

-  *  **Company Apps** created by the Company Administrator are the only apps that are **accessible** by invited Company Developers and the only app allowed for deployment into production environment.
+  *  **Company API Keys** created by the Company Administrator are **accessible** by invited Company Developers.
-  *  **My Apps** are a separate tab in the upper right of the portal.
-All company developers can create personal apps through the My Apps tab that are not **accessible** by company users and are not enabled for production deployment. ​
+  *  **Personal API Key** created automatically upon the Workspace creation is **accessible** only by the Workspace Creator (also known as the Workspace Owner).

 #### Validate an API:
 ![](assets/images/exclaimation.png)    Important!